1. Insurance Terms & Definitions/

 What are Naturally Occurring Substances?

-Naturally Occurring Substances may refer to substances that are found in nature, such as minerals, metals, plants, and animals.
+Naturally Occurring Substances (NOS) may refer to substances that are found in nature, such as minerals, metals, plants, and animals.
 These substances are not artificially created or synthetically produced and can be found naturally in the environment.
+In the insurance industry, NOS critically defines the natural events and forces that can cause significant property damage and financial losses, thereby shaping the scope of coverage and requiring careful consideration by both insurers and policyholders.

 Naturally Occurring Substances in More Detail